 Starting at one end, chop leeks into round, thin slices for the entire length.
 Be sure to keep the slices as evenly spaced as possible.

-Since leeks grow in the ground, they are often full of a lot of dirt hidden between all the leek’s layers.
+Since leeks grow in the ground, there is often a lot of dirt hidden between all their layers.

-While you can prepare leek pieces by rinsing and washing them before cutting, it’s easiest and most thorough to clean them in a bowl of water.
-Otherwise, you’re mostly cleaning the outer layer rather than the middle of the leek, where much of the dirt is found.
+While you can prepare leek pieces by washing them before cutting, you’ll get the cleanest leeks if you rinse them in a bowl of water after slicing.
+Otherwise, you’re mostly cleaning the outer layer rather than the middle of the leek, where much of the dirt is hiding.

 Step 1: Soak in Water